gogoair/react-combo-select/README.md

         ];

 // Key object
-fakeFunction(value) {
+fakeFunction(value, text) {
-    console.log(value) // this will display key object win and key object with text will be shown in tn select.
+    console.log(value, text) // this will display key object win and key object with text will be shown in tn select.
 }

 <ComboSelect data={arrayWithObjects} map={text: 'text', value: 'win'} onChange={this.fakeFunction}/>

 // Whole object
-fakeFunctionObject(value) {
+fakeFunctionObject(value, text) {
-    console.log(value) // this will display {text: "air-JA007D", win: "win-JA007D", value: "JA007D"} and key object with text will be shown in tn select.
+    console.log(value, text) // this will display {text: "air-JA007D", win: "win-JA007D", value: "JA007D"} and key object with text will be shown in tn select.
 }

 <ComboSelect data={arrayWithObjects} map={text: 'text', value: true} onChange={this.fakeFunctionObject}/>